 AI Compliance for 🏭 Manufacturing in Maryland

-Manufacturing companies in Maryland face specific AI requirements under HB 1339 — Automated Decision Systems.
+Manufacturing companies in Maryland face specific AI requirements under No comprehensive private-sector AI law — state-government AI governance under SB 818 (AI Governance Act of 2024).
 AI in quality control and workplace safety monitoring faces worker notification requirements in several states.

 Published Reviewed